The ‘Needs to Know’

 We’ll come back & look at the church & castle when we pass them at the end of the walk

-2. In the meantime, facing the pub, we turn right & head down Horsefair Lane…
+2. In the meantime, facing the pub, turn right & head down Horsefair Lane…

 …to eventually arrive at the gateway into the beautiful Harrold Odell Country Park